Heaven Sent (Doctor Who): Continuity

 As he walks down the corridor, the Doctor says to his unseen adversary "the Doctor will see you now".
 The Eleventh Doctor shouts this same line to the Atraxi in "The Eleventh Hour" (2010).

 The Doctor tells himself "Assume you're going to survive.
 Always assume that."
 This is what Clara says of the Doctor in "The Witch's Familiar": "he always assumes he's going to win.
 He always knows there's a way to survive".

 The Doctor confesses that he ran from Gallifrey because he was scared, and that the pretense of being bored was a lie.
 Originally, in The War Games (1969), the Second Doctor admitted to his companions that "Well, I was bored".

 Once he arrives on Gallifrey, the Doctor tells the young boy to announce that he "came the long way around", finally finishing the objective set by the Eleventh Doctor in "The Day of the Doctor" (2013) saying that he was going "home, the long way around".

-Throughout the episode, the Doctor mentions the "hybrid", echoing a prophecy related by Davros in "The Magician's Apprentice" / "The Witch's Familiar" – two great warrior races, speculated to be the Time Lords and the Daleks, would merge to become a "hybrid".
-"Hell Bent" clarifies that the Doctor's declaration that the hybrid is "Me" expresses his belief that it is Ashildr, who became a human-Mire hybrid in "The Girl Who Died" and later adopted the name Me.

 Production

 This episode primarily features the Doctor, with the non-speaking Veil portrayed by movement artist Jami Reid-Quarrell (who also appeared as Colony Sarff in "The Magician's Apprentice" / "The Witch's Familiar" earlier in the series).
-Former companion Clara (Jenna Coleman) and an uncredited Gallifreyan child also make brief appearances.
+Former companion Clara and an uncredited Gallifreyan child also make brief appearances.

 Before series 8 began, Moffat promised a cliffhanger for series 9, and teased in Doctor Who Magazine Issue 475, "I've figured out the cliffhanger to the penultimate episode of series 9.
 And it's a whopper.
 Ohh, I don't think you'll see this coming!"

 The read through took place on 18 June 2015 and filming began on 24 June 2015.
-Filming for the castle interior scenes took place in Cardiff Castle and Caerphilly Castle, in addition to constructed sets.
+Filming for the castle interior scenes took place in Cardiff Castle and Caerphilly Castle, in addition to constructed sets in the Roath Lock Studios.